 Choosing a Composter

 There’s something satisfying about converting kitchen scraps and other garbage into a material that can help your garden.
 Food, leaves, and lawn clippings decomposing together into a nutrient-rich mulch is one of nature’s finest delicacies.
-Whether you’re hoping to add some compost into next season’s garden or just looking for a way to recycle your produce’s odds and ends, there are tons of composting bins that can help!
+Whether you’re hoping to add some compost into next season’s garden or just looking for a way to recycle your produce’s odds and ends, there are many composting bins that can help!

 Different Types of Composting Bins